Cider press. Own cider production business. How to make cider carbonated

 • increased legroom;

-Aircraft power is higher.
-Than the models occupying the top positions in the TOP-11 - 140 horsepower.
+The power of the air car is higher.
+Than the models occupying the top positions in the TOP 11 – 140 horsepower.

 Speed

 Acceleration to hundreds in ground conditions requires only 4.5 minutes.
 Speed is limited to 180 km/h.
-The path covered is 400 km.
+The travelable distance is 400 km.

-In the air, the car, which was created using innovative technologies, flies at a speed of 110 km / h (in the future they promise 160), flying up to 300 km.
-Its take-off reach is 60 km/h, and the cruising altitude is 900 meters (maximum is 4500 m).
+In the air, the car, which was created using innovative technologies, flies at a speed of 110 km/h (in the future they promise 160), flying up to 300 km.
+Its take-off speed reaches 60 km/h, and its cruising altitude is 900 meters (maximum – 4500 m).

 Video